FI-Solutions/highcharts-vue/README.md

 ### Configure

 #### Options parameter
-If you've done one of the above (importing and registering the wrapper), it allows you to use the Highcharts-Vue component in your app, just by adding `<highcharts>` html element, and passing chart configuration object by its `:options` parameter, which is **required**:
+If you've done one of the above (importing and registering the integration), it allows you to use the Highcharts-Vue component in your app, just by adding `<highcharts>` html element, and passing chart configuration object by its `:options` parameter, which is **required**:

 ```html
 <highcharts :options="chartOptions"></highcharts>